 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the use of estimates and assumptions by management that affect reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The most significant estimates relate to stock-based compensation arrangements and accrued expenses.
+The most significant estimates relate to stock-based compensation arrangements, use of estimates to determine the elements of our revenue and deferred revenue, and accrued expenses.
 Actual results could differ from these estimates.